 (2) The county has not followed the public process requirements set forth in section 205-B; or

 (3) The county has failed to provide its recommendations to the commission in a timely manner.

 (g) Copies of the maps of important agricultural lands adopted under this section shall be transmitted to each county planning department and county council, the department of agriculture, the agribusiness development corporation, the office of planning, and other state agencies involved in land use matters.
 The maps of important agricultural lands shall guide all decision-making on the proposed reclassification or rezoning of important agricultural lands, state agricultural development programs, and other state and county land use planning and decision-making.

 (h) The land use commission shall have the sole authority to interpret the adopted map boundaries delineating the important agricultural lands to the State of Hawaii.

-§205-I Standards and criteria for the reclassification or rezoning of important agricultural lands. (a) Any land use district boundary amendment or change in zoning involving important agricultural lands identified pursuant to this part shall be subject to this section.
+§205-H Standards and criteria for the reclassification or rezoning of important agricultural lands. (a) Any land use district boundary amendment or change in zoning involving important agricultural lands identified pursuant to this chapter shall be subject to this section.

 (b) Upon acceptance by the county for processing, any application for a special permit involving important agricultural lands shall be referred to the department of agriculture and the office of planning for review and comment.

 (c) Any land use commission or county decision pursuant to this section shall specifically consider the following standards and criteria: